Accèder directement au contenu

 Q : Does the ENS offer accommodation ?

-A : Normaliens can apply for a student’s room at the ENS.
+A : Normaliens can apply for a student room at the ENS.
 Q-Life scholars can get a room at the Cité internationale universitaire de Paris.
-Unfortunately, we aren’t able to guarantee housing for other master students.
+Unfortunately, we are not able to guarantee housing for other master students.

-Q : I’m interested in one of your courses, can I take it without joining the Biology Department ?
+Q : I am interested in one of your courses, can I take it without joining the Biology Department ?

 A : Yes, with conditions.

-– If you’re from another ENS Department, you may want to ckeck the Biology courses for non-biologists.
+If you are from another ENS Department, you may want to ckeck the Biology courses for non-biologists.

-– If you’re from another institution, please have a look at the external students page.
+If you are from another institution, please have a look at the external students page.

 Q : What is the duration of classes per day ?